koenrane/KR-new-site/content/conclusion-to-reframing-impact.md

 <br/>

-Seeking Power is Instrumentally Convergent in MDPs
+Seeking Power is Often Convergently Instrumental in MDPs :
-:
 : To seek power, Frank is trying to get at the Infinity Gauntlet.
 :